Lê Quý Đôn: Legacy

 Today, one of largest technical universities in Hanoi, Le Quy Don Technical University (LeTech), and many schools in Vietnam are named after him.
 Most cities in Vietnam have named major streets after him.

 Le Quy Don High School in District 3 is the first high school to be established in Saigon, Vietnam.
 The school was built in 1874 and it has been fostering generation of students up until this day.
-Despite being over a century old, Le Quy Don High School is still able to maintain most its original architectures.
+Despite being over a century old, Le Quy Don High School has still maintained most of its original architecture.
 The school's location in central Saigon makes it one of the most popular spots for filming.

 Finally, "Lê Quý Đôn″ is also the name of a new Vietnamese sail training ship, built in 2015 by the Polish ship yard Marine Projects Ltd. on behalf of Polish Defence Holding in Gdynia.
 Some of its data: overall length: 65.0 m, breadth: 10.0 m, air draft: 42.0 m, sails area: 1395 m2, propulsion: 880 kW, crew and cadets: 30 + 80 persons.